EvictionLab/eviction-lab-website/content/updates/blog/in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19/index.md

 “The results we're seeing is that combination of [the end of] a lot of the incentives landlords had to remove tenants,” said Andrea Shapiro, director of Programs and Advocacy at the Met Council on Housing.
 “Eviction cases just to harass tenants out, refuse them to give succession rights, all those things which ended up off in an eviction court were removed.”

 In 2020, another factor drastically reduced evictions, this time to historic low levels.
 As the pandemic unfolded, New York City developed and enforced strong protections for renters, which included the federal moratorium and a rent assistance program that distributed {{< smartlink "more than $2.8 billion among tenants in need" "https://otda.ny.gov/programs/emergency-rental-assistance/program-reports.asp" >}}.
 Not all evictions were stopped, but in 2021 landlords filed around a quarter of the evictions that they filed in 2019.

+{{< pullquote "There’s been no month since the pandemic started when evictions have been higher than pre-COVID levels.
+April 2024 saw the highest filing count in this period ... but this was still 30% below pre-COVID averages.">}}

 “The emergency rental assistance program… was just like a blanket for tenants,” said Cynthia Norris, senior director at New York Communities for Change, who now misses the impact that this policy had in previous years.
 “Especially for tenants that [were] backed up in rent, who lost their jobs, who lost a breadwinner in their family, who just was suffering from domestic violence, anxiety, just getting sick from COVID, anything.”